Sirf Ek Bandaa Kaafi Hai

 Sirf Ek Bandaa Kaafi Hai, or simply Bandaa, is a 2023 Indian Hindi-language legal drama film directed by Apoorv Singh Karki and co-produced by Zee Studios and Bhanushali Studios.
+The film stars Manoj Bajpayee, Adrija Sinha, and Surya Mohan Kulshrestha.
+It is inspired by a five-year long fight by a sessions court lawyer Adv.
+P. C. Solanki.
+The plot is based on the trial of Asaram for the rape of a 16-year-old girl from Shahjahanpur, Uttar Pradesh, on 15 August 2013.

-The film stars Manoj Bajpayee.
-The film brings back the team of Manoj Bajpayee and Suparn Verma, who earlier collaborated on The Family Man.
-The film was released digitally on 23 May 2023 on ZEE5 and also had a limited theatrical release on 2 June 2023, after a largely positive response from critics and audiences.
-It was featured in the 54th IFFI Indian panorama mainstream section.
+The film was released on 23 May 2023 through the streaming platform ZEE5, and had a limited theatrical release on 2 June 2023.
+It received positive reviews from critics.
+The film featured in the 54th International Film Festival of India's Panorama Mainstream Section.

 At the 2023 Filmfare OTT Awards, Sirf Ek Bandaa Kaafi Hai received 7 nominations and won 5 awards, including Best Web Original Film, Best Director in a Web Original Film (Karki) and Best Actor in a Web Original Film (Bajpayee).
 At the 71st National Film Awards, the film won Best Dialogue.

-Synopsis

-Sirf Ek Bandaa Kafi Hai is a courtroom drama inspired by the actual events of a five-year-long standalone fight of a regular session court lawyer Adv.
-P. C. Solanki (Manoj Bajpayee) stands for the truth and his struggle to bring justice to a minor.
-The plot is based on the trial of Asaram for the rape of a minor.

-The case was moved to the Session Court.
-Witnesses were killed and threatened by the godman's goons, but due to the undeterred efforts of Adv.
-P. C. Solanki, the victim(s) got justice eventually.

 Production

-Principal photography started on 9 October 2022, when it was also announced that Manoj Bajpayee has been signed to play the lead.
-The film was primarily shot in Mumbai.
-The shoots were wrapped by December 2022.
+Principal photography began in October 2022.
+The film was primarily shot in Mumbai and concluded in December 2022.

 Music

-The film's music is composed by Sangeet-Siddharth and Roy.
+The film's music was composed by Sangeet-Siddharth and Roy.